Empirical geodesic graphs and CAT(k) metrics for data analysis: The metric and the geodesic subgraphs

 Then, the path $\Gamma(i,j)$ (within the circuit) from $x_i$ to $x_j$ not containing the edge $(i,j)$ has length smaller than $\tilde{d}_{\alpha,ij}$ when $\alpha$ is sufficiently negative:

 From this argument, we see that for sufficiently large $|\alpha|$ as $\alpha$ approaches $-\infty$, every edge having property Q is removed from the geodesic sub-graph, and we obtain a tree.

 Let us summarize this algorithm, which applies to a general edge-weighted graph with distinct edges.
 We refer to this algorithm as the {\em backwards} algorithm.
-It clearly gives a tree. \begin{enumerate} \item Let $|E|=M$ and label the edges $e_1, \ldots, e_M$ in increasing order of their weights. \item Starting with edge $e_M$, remove $e_M$ if it is in a cycle otherwise continue to $e_{M-1}$. \item (General step) Continue downwards at each stage removing an edge if it is in a cycle of the remaining subgraph. \item Stop if no more edges can be removed using step 3. \end{enumerate} There is a natural {\em forwards} algorithm that also yields a tree as follows. \begin{enumerate} \item Let $|E|=M$ and label the edges $e_1, \ldots, e_M$ in increasing order of their weights. \item Starting with $e_1$, add an edge if adding it does not create a cycle. \item (General step) Continue adding an edge at each step provided that the addition does not create a cycle. \item Stop if no more edges can be added. \end{enumerate} We have the following. \begin{lem} Given a connected edge-weighted graph $G(V,E)$, the backward and forward algorithms yield the same tree, which we call $T^*(G)$. \end{lem} Proof.
-Let $T_1$ and $T_2$ be the trees generated by the backward and forward algorithms respectively.
-Any edge of $G$ not in $T_1$ cannot be in $T_2$, because it is in a circuit of edges with lower weights than itself, by the forward construction.
-This is sufficient because each tree has the same number of edges.
-In fact, the tree can be constructed by the simple rule: remove all edges that are in a circuit with ``smaller" edges; the order in which the edges are removed is irrelevant.
+It clearly gives a tree. \begin{enumerate} \item Let $|E|=M$ and label the edges $e_1, \ldots, e_M$ in increasing order of their weights. \item Starting with edge $e_M$, remove $e_M$ if it is in a cycle otherwise continue to $e_{M-1}$. \item (General step) Continue downwards at each stage removing an edge if it is in a cycle of the remaining subgraph. \item Stop if no more edges can be removed using step 3. \end{enumerate} There is a natural {\em forwards} algorithm that also yields a tree as follows. \begin{enumerate} \item Let $|E|=M$ and label the edges $e_1, \ldots, e_M$ in increasing order of their weights. \item Starting with $e_1$, add an edge if adding it does not create a cycle. \item (General step) Continue adding an edge at each step provided that the addition does not create a cycle. \item Stop if no more edges can be added. \end{enumerate} We have the following theorem (the proof is in the appendix). \begin{thm} Given a connected edge-weighted graph $G(V,E)$ with distinct edge weights $\{d_{ij},\; (i,j) \in E\}$, the backward and forward algorithms yield the same tree, which we call $T^*(G)$.
+Furthermore, $T^*(G)$ becomes the minimum spanning tree of $G$. \end{thm}

-Although there are several implementations of forward and backward minimal spanning tree algorithms, their importance here is to give intuition for the construction of geodesics as $\alpha\rightarrow -\infty$.